Chapter 21 (Part 1) – Travels with John in the summer of ’71

 ngg_shortcode_2_placeholder” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″]

-The most famous caves for prehistoric painting, les Grottes de Lascaux are closed for tourists and what you can see today is replicas in a different site 200 meters away from the original site, but incredibly well made.
+The most famous caves for prehistoric painting, les Grottes de Lascaux are closed for tourists and what you can see today are replicas at a different site 200 meters away from the original site, but incredibly well made.
 The hordes of tourists who flocked to Lascaux damaged the paintings through their breathing, and the caves had to be closed.[1.
 By 1955, the carbon dioxide, heat, humidity, and other contaminants produced by 1,200 visitors per day had visibly damaged the paintings and introduced lichen on the walls.
 The cave was closed to the public in 1963 to preserve the art.
 (Wikipedia)]

 We drove along les Gorges du Tarn where, unforgettably, Siv got ‘moist palms’ because we were driving on narrow roads at the very edge of steep cliffs.

 We went through so many places that I had or had not seen before that it’s impossible to include them all here.
 We went through Nîmes with its arena (les arènes de Nîmes), which I knew well and where I had even seen a corrida.
+What a horror!

 Someone had recommend Cassis to us, and we have been back a couple of times after that, first with John’s parents and then with my sister Gun.
-She did research work on malignant melanoma one semester in Marseille and we toured the coastal part of Provence together that Easter in 1981.
-I remember the year because I still had a leg in a cast after a ski accident in Alpe-d’Huez.
+Cassis was at the time an adorable little town with a beautiful harbor, still unspoiled by tourism.
+Gun did research work on malignant melanoma one semester in Marseille and we toured the coastal part of Provence together that Easter in 1981.
+I remember which year because I still had a leg in a cast after a ski accident in Alpe-d’Huez.

 Funny Stratis amused himself in the strangest ways.
 Once by throwing my black hat into the sea, never to be retrieved of course.
-Hilarious.
+Hilarious.Hmm.
 Another time he and Lucille poured water over me and I think also John as we were sitting below their bedroom window.